History of Białystok: Infrastructure and urban layout

-In the interwar period, massive investments were carried out to liquidate backwardness of the city caused by the periods of the First World War and tsarist occupation policy.
-They joined the road construction (about 100 km of road surfaces were commissioned in the period in question), 25 km of sidewalks were laid, further residential houses were erected (around 1935 there were over 5,000 of them, 70% of which were connected to the municipal water supply system), works on the regulation of the Biała River and the extension of the sewage network.
-The designation of Białystok on the seat of the voivodeship, a center of government administration led to understanding that a major change in the development of the city.
 In order to shape a new face of the city, restore the Polish identity lost during the partitions, redefine the character of many places, and thoroughly modernize the neglected downtown.
 This was the goal of the implementation of the newly designed public space: a representative district, a flagship municipal and regional investment implemented in stages from the second half of the years twenties.
-The district, in which the center of the most important state institutions were located, included the area of the palace and garden complex with the Voivodeship Office located in the Branicki Palace, and Mickiewicza Street where new government buildings such as the Tax Chamber and the District Court were built in 1933, and houses of the clerical housing colony, as well as recreational space: the modernized 19th-century Municipal Garden and Planty Park with boulevards established in a wasteland place, the former Daniela's Zoo.
-Moreover, the extensive Konstytucji 3 Maja park in the Zwierzyniecki Forest was integrated with the district, connecting it with an axially wide promenade into a common space.
+The district, in which the center of the most important state institutions were located, included the area of the palace and garden complex with the Voivodeship Office located in the Branicki Palace, and Mickiewicza Street where new government buildings such as the Tax Chamber and the District Court were built in 1933, and houses of the clerical housing colony, as well as recreational space: the modernized 19th-century Municipal Park and Planty Park with boulevards established in a wasteland place, the former Deer Zoo.
+Moreover, the extensive Constitution of 3 May Park in the Zwierzyniecki Forest was integrated with the district, connecting it with an axially wide promenade into a common space.